wndrfl/wonderpress-theme/README.md

-# ✨ Brass Tacks
+# ✨ Wonderpress Theme

-Brass Tacks is the official Wonderful boilerplate theme for WordPress.
+Wonderpress Theme is the official Wonderful boilerplate theme for WordPress.
 The goal is to provide coverage for the basics of a WordPress theme, without imposing opinion on styles or structure.

 This theme leans heavily on Wonderful's [Static Kit](https://github.com/wndrfl/static-kit) development environment.